CSGuides/grad-school-application-guide/_misc/misc.md

 {% include quote.html content="Don’t study for the GRE – it’s a waste of time.
 It’s being phased out (only two schools I applied to required it), and if you need to take it, it will not be that important." user="kaia" %}

 {% include quote.html content="My advice to students is: only if you really want to attend a school that requires GREs.
 See elsewhere for why selecting a school by name is ill-advised, but if you are dead-set on getting a degree from X University and they require GREs, then that is the only reason to take them.
-That being said, none of my students in the past 5 years have taken the GRE." user="kevin" %}
+That being said, none of my students in the past 5 years have taken the GRE." user="kleach" %}

 ---